by Andrea M. Darcy

 [Read more in our article, ‘What is Impulsivity?‘.]

-5. Are you in a relationship you aren’t quite happy in, but you just can’t leave?
+5. In a relationship you aren’t quite happy in, but you just can’t leave?

 Not being able to leave a relationship is often a sign of low self-worth and/or codependency.
 These are deep-rooted patterns it can be extremely hard to shift without support.
 And the longer you stay, the lower your self-worth can drop, leading to depression.

-6. Do you suffer from ongoing physical symptoms that your family doctor simply can’t figure out?
+6. Suffer from ongoing physical symptoms that your family doctor simply can’t figure out?

 For some, it’s just ongoing muscle tension or sleep problems that are a sign something is not right mentally and you are suffering from anxiety or depression.
 But for others, it can unexplained medical symptoms that just keep recurring.